 Author: María Celeste Urbano

-History of Mathematics This article shows a historical evolution of Fractional Calculus, from its merely theoretical and intuitive birth at the end of the 17th century, through the formalists of the 19th century where there was a vertiginous race to establish and define a consistent theory in a definitive way, to the present day, giving an account of the scientific advances achieved by different disciplines due to its application during the 20th century.
+This article shows a historical evolution of Fractional Calculus, from its merely theoretical and intuitive birth at the end of the 17th century, through the formalists of the 19th century where there was a vertiginous race to establish and define a consistent theory in a definitive way, to the present day, giving an account of the scientific advances achieved by different disciplines due to its application during the 20th century.

 Title: Génesis y desarrollo del Cálculo Fraccional